syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-attach-a-context-menu-to-a-cell-in-GridGrouping-control.md

 ---
 layout: post
-title: How to attach a context menu to a cell in GridGrouping control
+title: How to attach a context menu to a cell in GridGrouping control | WindowsForms | Syncfusion
 description: how to attach a context menu to a cell in gridgrouping control
 platform: WindowsForms
 control: GridGrouping